koydas/servers-status-app/README.md

 # servers-status-app

 ## How to use ?
-Simply create a `server.json ` file with this format:
+1. Create a `server.json ` file with this format:
 ```json
 [
   {